 Language: Written in both English and Spanish, it is a great book for bilingual readers and for introducing a new language to non-Spanish speakers.

 Writing: José Martí was also an influential writer.
-His collection of poems, Versos Sencillos (Simple Verses), describe his love of nature, Cuba, and freedom.
+His collection of poems, Versos Sencillos (Simple Verses), describes his love of nature, Cuba, and freedom.

-Music: Words from one of his poems was put to music and became a popular Cuban folk song, La Guantanamera.
+Music: Words from one of his poems were put to music and became a popular Cuban folk song, La Guantanamera.

 Character traits: courage, perseverance, compassion, dedication to a cause